ea-public-interest-technology/ea-public-interest-technology.github.io/_people/AriKagan.md

 fullname: Ari Kagan
 projects:
  - Momentum
-gravatar:
 pronouns: he/him
 ---

 Hey!
-I'm Ari - I'm a founder/CEO at Momentum (www.givemomentum.com), an EA donation startup tying things in your life to automatic donations.
+I'm Ari - I'm a founder/CEO at Momentum ([www.givemomentum.com](https://givemomentum.com/)), an EA donation startup tying things in your life to automatic donations.
 My background is in behavioral science research and donation psychology.